Tractatuz/Unreal_SimpleTPS/README.md

 # Unreal_SimpleTPS
+- Simple Third Person Shooter Game Project To Study Unreal Engine

-Developed with Unreal Engine 4.27.2
+- Developed with Unreal Engine 4.27.2

 ## Feature
 - N/A

 ## Notice
-The AnimationPack (Content/AnimStarterPack) is licensed for use with Unreal Engine only and it belongs to Epic Games.
-For more information visit https://www.unrealengine.com/marketplace/en-US/slug/animation-starter-pack
+The AnimationPack (Content/AnimStarterPack) And StarterContent(Content/StarterContent) is licensed for use with Unreal Engine only and it belongs to Epic Games.